pytobot/gitbook/hardware/circuit-board/controller/README.md

 ## Integration

-The raspberry PI zero W is used because of the small size and the many IO Pins, techonology's as Ic2 and SPI busses.
+The Raspberry Pi zero W is used because of the small size and the many IO Pins, techonology's as Ic2 and SPI busses.
 Also a big adventage of the Zero W is the **Wireless connectivity**.
-By using the wireless connectivity the raspberry Pi can host his own netwerk an functions as a router.
+By using the wireless connectivity the Raspberry Pi can host his own netwerk an functions as a router.

-The biggest advantage of the raspberry Pi is the system.
-The raspberry Pi is an **Linux** based device.
+The biggest advantage of the Raspberry Pi is the system.
+The Raspberry Pi is an **Linux** based device.
 For this project, ****[**Raspbian Stretch Lite 2019-04-08**](https://www.raspberrypi.org/downloads/raspbian/) is used as operating system.
 Raspbian Lite is the "clean install" of Raspbian.

 {% hint style="info" %}
-Raspbian is a [Debian](https://en.wikipedia.org/wiki/Debian)-based OS for Raspberry PI.
+Raspbian is a [Debian](https://en.wikipedia.org/wiki/Debian)-based OS for Raspberry Pi.
 {% endhint %}

 ## Control

 The rapsberry Pi is programmed as a **router**.
-When the raspberry Pi wakes up, a network will go up.
+When the Raspberry Pi wakes up, a network will go up.
 And the SSID name and PASSWORD will be put out on the Oled Screen.
 When connected to the network.
-The raspberry pi is acceible by
+The Raspberry Pi is acceible by

 ```text
 ssh pi@192.168.4.1